MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-sau-qr-code.md

 # required metadata

 title: Generate QR codes and print them on receipts for Saudi Arabia
-description: This topic provides an overview of the QR code printing functionality that is available for Saudi Arabia.
+description: This topic provides an overview of the QR code printing functionality that is available for Saudi Arabia in Microsoft Dynamics 365 Commerce.
 author: EvgenyPopovMBS
 manager: annbe
-ms.date: 11/08/2021
+ms.date: 11/10/2021
 ms.topic: article
 ms.prod:
 ms.technology: